SungHoHong2/Leetcode-Experiment/medium/Search_in_Rotated_Sorted_Array/README.md

 **One-pass Binary Search**
 - Concepts
     1. Add additional condition checks in the normal binary search
-    2. When checking the pivot of binary search
+    2. When finding the target using the binary search
-        - Pivot element is larger than the first element in the array
+        - If pivot value is larger than the left value in the array
-            - Subarray from the first element to the pivot is non-rotated
+            - Subarray from left to the pivot is non-rotated
+            - Subarray from the pivot to the right contains a rotation
-        - Pivot element is smaller than the first element of the array
+        - If pivot element is smaller than the first element of the array
-            - Subarray from the pivot element to the last one is non-rotated
+            - Subarray from the pivot to the right is non-rotated
+            - Subarray from the left to the pivot contains a rotation

 - [Source code](source/ReferredBinary.py)
 ```python